spesmilo/aionostr/README.md

 [![Build Status](https://api.cirrus-ci.com/github/spesmilo/aionostr.svg?branch=electrum)](https://cirrus-ci.com/github/spesmilo/aionostr)

-This is a fork of aionostr that does not require Coincurve
+This is a fork of [aionostr](https://github.com/davestgermain/aionostr) that does not require Coincurve.

 ## Features